Reputation and Impact in Academic Careers: Discussion

-In light of individual careers, an institutional setting based on quantitative appraisal that neglects these complex input-output relations may paradoxically go against the goal of sustaining the careers of talented and diligent young academics \cite{GrowthCareers}.
-For example, our finding of a crossover behavior around $c_{\times}$ shows how young scientists lacking reputation can be negatively affected by social stratification in science, since there is a competitive advantage working with a prestigious mentor countered with the possibility that it is not the ideal mentor-advisee match.
-In excess, the reputation effect may also negatively affect science, especially considering how online visibility has become a relatively new reputation platform.
-As such, strategies of self-promotion may emerge as scientists try to ``game'' with reputation systems.
-In such scenarios, it may be hard to disentangle fair from foul play.
-For example, it may be difficult to distinguish self-citation strategies aimed at boosting $C_{i}$ from the natural tendency for scientists who are crossing disciplinary borders to self-cite with the intention to signal reputation \cite{SelfCiteScharnhorst}.
-Reputation will also become increasingly important in light of preferential treatment in search queries, e.g. Google Scholar, which provide query results ordered according to citation measures.
-These systemic search and retrieval features may further strengthen the role of reputation signaling between publications and authors.
+In light of individual careers, an institutional setting based on quantitative appraisal that neglects these complex relations may inadvertently go against the goal of sustaining the careers of talented and diligent young academics \cite{GrowthCareers}.
+For example, our finding of a crossover behavior around $c_{\times}$ shows how young scientists lacking reputation can be negatively affected by social stratification in science.
+The appealing competitive advantage gained by working with a prestigious mentor may be countered by the possibility that it may not be the ideal mentor-advisee match.
+Despite having analyzed cohorts of highly cited scientists, our results have broad implications across the scientific population when one considers the numerous careers that interact with top scientists via collaboration or mentorship.